equalitie/Caislean/doc/role-doc/prosody.md

-[This page](http://cl0secall.net/post/425) explains how to make it trust a root CA certificate, and [this one](http://www.maketecheasier.com/having-pidgin-ssl-certificate-error-heres-the-fix/) to make it trust single per-host certificates.
+[This page](http://cl0secall.net/post/425) explains how to make it trust a root CA certificate, and [this one](http://www.maketecheasier.com/having-pidgin-ssl-certificate-error-heres-the-fix/) how to make it trust single per-host certificates.

 # Configuration parameters (ansible variables)